5l1v3r1/indexit/README.md

 ### Why?

-Well, indexit can index about a million files every 10 minutes or so (once refactored it will be more), and this will give us the option to do regex search code to find credentials/passwords or anything else.
+Well, indexit can index about a million files every 10 minutes or so (once refactored it will be more), and this will give us the option to regex search code to find credentials/passwords or anything else.

 ### Todo